mjgardner87/AndroidDevEnvironment/README.md

 ### Notes
 - The canvas uses `adb exec-out screencap -p`, so it’s not a perfect real-time stream, but it’s responsive enough for functional testing.
 - For lower latency, set Interval to ~150–250ms (CPU permitting).
+- App profiles are stored locally in your browser (localStorage).
+Use Export/Import to move them between machines.

 ### For Existing Apps